laruss/react-textgame/README.md

 If `false` variables will be stored and passages will be changed.

 _Please do not change initial object, you can add your key and values there, if you want_

-### `./src/Story/storiesRegister.js`

-As it has been said, this file exists to tell game engine where game stories are.

 ### `./src/Story/variables.js`